| |

 |

-(the Dutch Institute of Mental Health and Addiction).
-She
+(the Netherlands Institute of Mental Health and Addiction)

-of persons with psychiatric disabilities.
-Since 2006, Chair
+and experiential expertise of persons with psychiatric disabilities.

 of Recovery: Working Together towards Experiential Knowledge